adlnet/xAPI-Spec/xAPI.md

 by comparing the SHA-2 of the raw data to the SHA-2 declared in the header.

-###### Requirements for statement streams that include attachments
+###### Requirements for attachment statement batches

-A statement stream that includes attachments:
+A statement batch that includes attachments:

-* MUST be either of type "multipart/mixed" or of type "application/json" and include a fileUrl for every attachment;
+* MUST be of type "application/json" and include a fileUrl for every attachment or
+* MUST conform to the definition of multipart/mixed in RFC 1341 and:
     * The first part of the multipart document MUST contain the statements themselves, with type "applicaton/json";
     * Each additional part contains the raw data for an attachment and forms a logical part of the statement.
 This capability will be available when issuing PUT or POST against the statement resource.
-* SHOULD only include one copy of an attachment when the same attachment is used in multiple statements that are sent in one message;
+    * SHOULD only include one copy of an attachment's data when the same attachment is used in multiple statements that are sent in one batch;
-* MUST conform to the definition of multipart/mixed in RFC 1341;
     * SHOULD include a Content-type field in each part's header, for the first part this MUST be "application/json";
     * MUST include a X-Experience-API-Hash field in each part's header after the first (statements) part;
 	* This field MUST be set to match the "sha2" property of the attachment declaration corresponding to the attachment included in this part.
     * MUST include a Content-Transfer-Encoding field with a value of "binary" in each part's header after the first (statements) part;

 ###### Requirements for the LRS:

 * MUST NOT pull statements from another LRS without requesting attachments;
-* MUST NOT push statements into another LRS without including attachments;
+* MUST NOT push statements into another LRS without including attachment data received, if any, for those attachments;
 * MUST include attachments in the Transmission Format described above when requested by the client (see section [7.2 "Statement API"](#stmtapi));
 * MAY reject (batches of) statements that are larger than the LRS is configured to allow;
 * When receiving a PUT or POST with a document type of "application/json"
-    * MUST accept statements normally  which contain either no attachment objects, or only attachment objects with a populated fileUrl, and where all required attachment properties are populated;
+    * MUST accept statements normally  which contain either no attachment objects, or only attachment objects with a populated fileUrl;
 * Otherwise:
     * MUST accept statements via the statements resource PUT or POST that contain attachments in the Transmission Format described above;
     * MUST reject statements having attachments that neither contain a fileUrl nor match a received attachment part based on their hash;
-    * SHOULD accept statements in the above format that don't declare any attachments.
     * SHOULD assume a Content-Transfer-Encoding of binary for attachment parts

+Note: There is no requirement that statement batches using the mime/multipart format contain attachments.

 ###### Requirements for the client:
 * MAY send statements with attachments as described above;
 * MAY send multiple statements where some or all have attachments if using "POST".
-* MAY send streams of type "application/json" where every attachment object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format
+* MAY send batches of type "application/json" where every attachment object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format

 ###### Example: